DeserialzedDevs/Address-Dumper/README.md

 # Address-Dumper
 An open source ROBLOX address dumper by DeserializedDevs.

-Side note: Calling conventions are currently innacurate
+Side note: Calling conventions are currently innacurate for [C++ Internal](https://github.com/DeserialzedDevs/Address-Dumper/tree/main/Internal).

 Side note 2: Only [C++ Internal](https://github.com/DeserialzedDevs/Address-Dumper/tree/main/Internal) has types.
 Because deaddlocust is working on the external ones and he is stupid and has no idea how to get types externally.
 Ikr disgusting.